dconnet/AgilityBook/Readme-Build.txt

   }

 To build for VC, see ./src/Projects/CompileWX.py
-To build for Mac, see ./build/setupwx.sh
+To build for Mac/Unix, see ./build/setupwx.sh

 --------------------